onmyway133/Swiftlane/Documentation/GettingStarted.md

 ### Creating executable with Swift Package Manager

-With Swift Package Manager, started by creating an executable and add Puma as a dependency
+With Swift Package Manager, started by creating an executable and add Puma as a dependency Run the following commands in the root dir of your project:

 ```sh
 mkdir MyBuildTool